Exporting From Blender 2.7+ to Skyrim

 This tutorial will cover the basics of exporting statics from Blender 2.7+ to a Skyrim .nif as well as explain what does what when it comes to exporting.
 Depending on how you work, you may find this easier than the old ‘exporting via 2.49b’ method.
 I believe this method takes a little more work to get set up, but once it is you can export directly to Skyrim with as little messing around in NifSkope as possible, allowing you to quickly test small changes to your static models with little hassle.
 I will assume you have a basic knowledge of Blender, and I will only be covering the Blender to .nif exporting for static models with collisions.
 I will not be covering loading these models/placing them into the Creation Kit, nor any modelling techniques.

-- You will also need a .nif file to use as a template when using ChunkMerge.
+- a .nif file to use as a template when using ChunkMerge.

 Preparing in Blender